posted Nov. 20, 2013

 Call for Guest Writers

 The editor invites guest writers to write a column for Synapse's Editorial Page.
-If you are a life science or healthcare professional working in the Paso del Norte region and you have something to say or something to share -- please send an email of inquiry to the editor at mcaSynapse@gmail.com, or call (915) 613-2478 ext.
+If you are a life science or healthcare professional working in the Paso del Norte region and you have something to say or something to share -- please send an email to mcaSynapse@gmail.com, or call (915) 613-2478 ext.
 2.

-The Ediorial Page is meant to be a platform for mass communication to the region's life science professional by the region's life science professionals.
+The Ediorial Page is meant to be a platform for mass communication to the region's life science professionals and stakeholders.

 Did you know

 Synapse was created in response to the life sciences boom taking place in El Paso and the region.
 Synapse is the region’s only life sciences news publication.
 News is published online daily.
 Once a month, subscribers receive Synapse news and events free to their email inboxes.
 Subscribe by sending email to synapse@MCAmericas.org.
 Synapse is also printed monthly and distributed throughout the region.